eefth/f3-assignment/README.md

 The client folder contians the functions which call the form3 api.
 Theres is also a *test.go file there.

-The tests exist in account_test.go.
+The tests exist in accounts_test.go.
 There the local form3 api has been mocked using the so called mux server.
 In some cases json.Marshall and Unmarshall are mocked too.
 Current test-coverage is about 82.7%.

 You can run the main method to create, delete, list, get account from the form3 api served by the docker-compose file.